pyiron/pyiron_base/specs/job_type.md

 JobType.register('pyiron_module.submodule.my_job_class_module', 'MyJobClass')
 ```

 The register `@classmethod` performs some (minor) sanity checks, in particular raises an error whenever there is already such a `MyJobClass` registered with a different class.
+To replace an already existing job class, an `overwrite` argument is available.

 ### Job development

 To facilitate the development of new job classes (e.g. in Notebooks), every subclass of `GenericJob` auto-registers as a new job type.
 Since this requires the import of the corresponding class at runtime, prior to the `pr.create.job.MyJob()` call, a final incorporation of the job into pyiron requires to register using the string based version from above.

-The auto-registration of all imported job classes adds also an additional sanity check, since different job classes with the same job_name are rejected.
+Attempts to auto-register a job type which is already known to `JobType` is reported in the `pyiron.log` and otherwise ignored.

 It is also possible to `unregister` a given job using the corresponding unregister method.
 This is particular useful to omit the auto-registration in case of abstract job classes and can be used as `@docorator`:
 ```python